generation-org/JS/JS-1 Data Types and Variables/README.md

 # JS-1 Data Types and Variables

+## Part 1: Type Converter

-## 1. Complete the following table:
+Complete the following table:

 | Value to be converted | number() | String() | Boolean() |
 |-----------------------|----------|----------|-----------|